You only need a window manager to do your work.

 You don’t really need a versatile desktop suite, just a window manager can get your job done, less components, less bugs, more efficient.

-If you prefer keyboard navigation, then choose Sway, if you prefer using mouse to point and click, then choose Labwc.
+If you prefer keyboard navigation, then use Sway, if you prefer using mouse to point and click, then then Labwc.

 Sway Labwc